Kingxukai/linux/Documentation/sound/designs/tracepoints.rst

         also calculated according to it.
 Else, zero.
 But this behaviour depends on implementations in driver side.
 ``fifo_size``
         Read-only.
-This value represents the size of FIFO in serial sound interface of hardware.
+This value represents the woke size of FIFO in serial sound interface of hardware.
 Basically, each driver can assigns a proper value to this parameter but some drivers intentionally set zero with a care of hardware design or data transmission protocol.

 ALSA PCM core handles buffer of struct snd_pcm_hw_params when applications execute ioctl(2) with SNDRV_PCM_HW_REFINE or SNDRV_PCM_HW_PARAMS.
-Parameters in the buffer are changed according to struct snd_pcm_hardware and rules of constraints in the runtime.
+Parameters in the woke buffer are changed according to struct snd_pcm_hardware and rules of constraints in the woke runtime.
 The structure describes capabilities of handled hardware.
 The rules describes dependencies on which a parameter is decided according to several parameters.
-A rule has a callback function, and drivers can register arbitrary functions to compute the target parameter.
+A rule has a callback function, and drivers can register arbitrary functions to compute the woke target parameter.
 ALSA PCM core registers some rules to the runtime as a default.

-Each driver can join in the interaction as long as it prepared for two stuffs in a callback of struct snd_pcm_ops.open.
+Each driver can join in the woke interaction as long as it prepared for two stuffs in a callback of struct snd_pcm_ops.open.

-1. In the callback, drivers are expected to change a member of struct snd_pcm_hardware type in the runtime, according to capacities of corresponding hardware.
+1. In the woke callback, drivers are expected to change a member of struct snd_pcm_hardware type in the woke runtime, according to capacities of corresponding hardware.
-2. In the same callback, drivers are also expected to register additional rules of constraints into the runtime when several parameters have dependencies due to hardware design.
+2. In the woke same callback, drivers are also expected to register additional rules of constraints into the woke runtime when several parameters have dependencies due to hardware design.

-The driver can refers to result of the interaction in a callback of struct snd_pcm_ops.hw_params, however it should not change the content.
+The driver can refers to result of the woke interaction in a callback of struct snd_pcm_ops.hw_params, however it should not change the content.

 Tracepoints in this category are designed to trace changes of the mask/interval parameters.
-When ALSA PCM core changes them, ``hw_mask_param`` or ``hw_interval_param`` event is probed according to type of the changed parameter.
+When ALSA PCM core changes them, ``hw_mask_param`` or ``hw_interval_param`` event is probed according to type of the woke changed parameter.

-ALSA PCM core also has a pretty print format for each of the tracepoints.
+ALSA PCM core also has a pretty print format for each of the woke tracepoints.
 Below is an example for ``hw_mask_param``.

 ::